Generic Stability and Modes of Convergence: Continuous logic and generic stability

 \begin{Remark} Notice that in Theorem~\ref{Morley sequence}, the sequence $(tp(c_i/\Bbb U):i<\omega)$ is Baire-1/2-convergent.
 In fact, as $SEEM((c_i)/M)=\text{Sym}(p^{(\omega)}|_M)$, any/some Morley sequence is convergent if and only if $(tp(c_i/\Bbb U):i<\omega)$ is Baire-1/2-convergent.
 In particular, if the Morley sequence of $p$ is totally indiscernible (e.g. $p$ is generically stable), This means that Morley sequences of $p$ are controlled by the sequence $(c_i)\in M$, and vice versa.
 We will shortly see that this fact leads to a new and useful characterization of the following notion, namely generic stability. \end{Remark}

 \begin{Remark} Recall that, in {\bf classical} logic, the types are $\{0,1\}$-valued.
 In this case, we say that the sequence $(p_n:n<\omega)$ of types {\em is $DBSC$-convergent} {\em (or $DBSC$-converges)} if it is Baire-$1/2$-convergent as in Definition~\ref{Baire-1/2-convergence 2}.
+More precisely, the sequence $(p_n:n<\omega)$ $DBSC$-converges if for any formula $\phi(x,y)$ there is a natural number $N = N_\phi$ such that for any parameter $b$, we have $\sum_{n=1}^\infty |\phi(p_{n+1},b)-\phi(p_n,b)|\leq N$.
+(Cf. \cite[Def.
+3.4]{K-Morley}.)
 When $(p_n:n<\omega)$ is $DBSC$-convergent, we say the independence property is uniformly blocked on $(p_n:n<\omega)$.
 (Notice that, in this case, for any $r<s$ and formula $\phi(x,y)$, the natural number $N$ (in Definition~\ref{Baire-1/2-convergence 2}) depend {\bf just} on $\phi$.)
 Recall from \cite{K-GC} that these notions of convergence are related to different subclasses of Baire-1 functions.
 In fact, the limit of a $DBSC$-convergent (resp.
 Baire-$1/2$-convergent) sequence is a $DBSC$ (resp.
 Baire-$1/2$) function, and the class of $DBSC$ functions is a {\em proper} subclasse of Baire-1/2 functions. \end{Remark}

 The following is the natural/correct adaptation of generic stability from \cite{Pillay-Tanovic} to continuous logic (cf. Remark~\ref{remark2}(v) below). \begin{Definition}[Generic stability] Let $T$ be a continuous theory and $A$ a small set of the monster model.
-A global type $p(x)$ is {\em generically stable} over $A$ if $p$ is $A$-invariant and {\bf any} Morley sequence $(a_i:i<\omega)$ of $p$ over $A$ is totally indiscernible AND it has no order; that is, there is no a sequence $(b_i:i<\omega)$, a formula $\phi(x,y)$, and $r<s$ such that $\phi(a_i,b_j)\leq r$ if $i<j$ and $\phi(a_i,b_j)\geq s$ in otherwise. \end{Definition}
+A global type $p(x)$ is {\em generically stable} over $A$ if $p$ is $A$-invariant, and {\bf every} Morley sequence $(a_i:i<\omega)$ has the following properties: